-Harnessing the sun’s energy to power homes is a cost-effective option for homeowners.
+Harnessing the sun’s energy to power homes through solar panels is a cost-effective option for homeowners.
 But how does it work?

 Solar energy can be used to perform a variety of tasks for your home or office space, from providing electricity for lights and appliances, to warming a room or even a pool.
 While you may see solar panels becoming mainstream, you may be wondering how it is they work and how they can benefit you and your utility bill.
 Let’s break down the basics.